How to Create Recovery Database In Exchange 2016? Step By Step Guide

 Bringing It All Together

-This write-up provides detailed information on how to create recovery database in Exchange 2016, extract data from RDB and its usage.
-Recovery database is also a part of Exchange Server disaster recovery plan that helps users to restore the mailboxes and data items when their retention period expires.
+This write-up provides detailed information on how to create an Exchange 2016 recovery database, extract data from RDB, its usage, and mailbox recovery.
+The recovery database is also a part of the Exchange Server disaster recovery plan that helps users restore the mailboxes and data items when their retention period expires.
 Therefore, this method requires Exchange database backup and many steps to complete it.
-Additionally, users can’t use it to recover the failed MS Exchange Server and to recover the corrupted/damaged Exchange database.
-In that case, you can use the third-party tool i.e. SysTools Exchange EDB file repair software which easily recover damaged or corrupt offline/dismounted Exchange database, recover hard deleted EDB mailboxes and data items without any loss of data and export it to the Live Exchange Server, Office 365 and multiple file formats.
+Additionally, users can’t use it to recover the failed MS Exchange Server and recover the corrupted/damaged Exchange database.